SGX3CodeRunners/RealWorldBugs/README.md

 ## 5. Daily Check-ins

-We hold daily check-ins via [Slack or Zoom] at 10:00 AM and 7:00 PM EST to:
+We hold daily check-ins via [Slack or Zoom] at 10:00 AM, 3:00 PM, and 7:00 PM EST to:

 - Report progress
 - Discuss blockers